Roadside Presidents App for iPhone

 Can I snap a photo directly within the app?

 Yes!
 Just select "Submit Tip," then "Add Photo," then "Take Photo."
 The app will open a camera view and you can snap away.
-Send us the best shot or two.
+Send us the best shot or two for consideration to add.

 I shot some good photos earlier, and I also have some from my other digital camera.
 Can I submit those?